botleague/botleague/README.md

 ### Problem Endpoints

 Problem endpoints implement a simple API, accepting one request and sending a confirmation then results to liaison.botleague.io.
+An example problem endpoint can be found at https://github.com/deepdrive/eval.deepdrive.io

 #### 1. Accept `/eval` POST